WhiskersReneeWe/First-Medium-Blog-Post/README.md

 **Motivatoin**

-This project demonstrates how to combine data analysis and story telling in written form to inform the general audience of interests.
+This project demonstrates how to combine data analysis and story telling in a written form to inform the general audiences of interest.
 In this project, I use simple descriptive statistics, data visualization, and a supervised Machine Learning model to answer 3 interesting questions,

 1. Q1: Do guests' review habits differ between Seattle and Las Vegas?